LachieBell/gambatte-ramshare/README.md

 Fork of https://github.com/pokemon-speedrunning/gambatte-speedrun which is a fork of https://github.com/sinamas/gambatte with with ram-share capabilities.
 Under GPLv2.

+Tips for building (on windows with msys2):
+    Use qt5 version mingw-w64-x86_64-qt5-static-5.10.1
+    Use openssl version mingw-w64-x86_64-openssl-1.0.2 You can download these packages from [here](http://repo.msys2.org/)

 This has been updated to build using Qt5 instead of Qt4.
 If you have Qt5 dependencies, building should be easy enough.
 It can be built on windows using [msys2](https://msys2.github.io/) and the qt5-static package.

 To build it on Debian, do: